mtelewa/attrition-predictor/README.md

 4. In the terminal, run `heroku_login -i`
 5. Enter your email and paste in your API key when asked
 6. Set the stack to heroku-20 `heroku stack:set heroku-20 --app attrition-predictor`

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+7. In this repo, set the `runtime.txt` Python version to `python-3.8.19`

-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+The App live link is: https://attrition-predictor-dbb87cf1fa29.herokuapp.com/

-* The project was deployed to Heroku using the following steps.
+### Deployment steps

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.